psgonza/bynario_posts/2015-11-28-spotify-playlist-tracks.markdown

 slug: 2015-11-28-spotify-playlist-tracks
 tag: spotify, python
 category: posts
-status: draft

-I've never really understood why Spotify doesn't allow me to export my playlist into text file...
-I guess there is a reason (I bet they have one), but just don't see it...
+I've never really understood why Spotify doesn't allow me to export my playlists into text file...
+I guess there is a reason (I bet they have a good one), but I just don't see it.

-Anyway, sometimes it's quicker to fix the problem yourself than go complain somewhere else.
+Anyway, most of the times it's quicker to try to fix the problem yourself than waiting for other to fix it...

-Since Spotify has a nice API (with no auth needed) for [getting tracks information](https://developer.spotify.com/web-api/get-track/) available, I created a small script that would iterate over the songs in my playlist, and printout the information (Artist - Album - Song)
+Since Spotify has a nice API (with no auth needed) for [getting tracks information](https://developer.spotify.com/web-api/get-track/) available, I created a small script that would iterate over the songs in my playlist, and printout the information (Artist - Album - Song), and I though it might be usefull for someone else.

 First of all, get the list of Spotify URIs from all the songs in your play list:

-* CRL-A in your playlist.
+* Navigate to your playlist in Spotify, and select all the songs (CRL-A).
 * Click "Copy Spotify URI" from the context menu.
 * Paste in a new file ie: "myplaylist.txt"